Please review our list of Frequently Asked Questions below. You can also contact us if you have any further questions.

 Taxation under the FMA has added benefits.
 These include:

-First Nations are required to provide 30 day notice and an opportunity for persons to make representations concerning most local revenue laws.
+First Nations are required to provide a minimum of 30 day notice and an opportunity for persons to make representations concerning most local revenue laws.
 The Council must consider these representations before it makes its law.
 Some First Nations may also have taxpayer representation to Council laws which provide a formal structure for taxpayer representation to Council.

 Taxpayers have access to the First Nation and the First Nations Tax Commission in the event disputes arise.
 Formal mechanisms for dispute resolution are also available through the FNTC.
-The FNTC has taxpayer representation on the Commission with considerable expertise in the field of real property taxation which is represented in all decision-making.
+The FNTC has taxpayer representation on the Commission with expertise in the field of real property taxation which is represented in all decision-making.